Birth Injury Lawyers at Kennerly Loutey

 I still remember, in the minutes before my twins’ birth more than three months premature, the neonatologist’s answer to my question, “what are their odds of being okay?”

-“Birth injury” is a marketing message for a lot of lawyers.
+“Birth injury lawyer” is a marketing message for a lot of lawyers.
 It was a part of my law practice before my twins were born and, for me, it’s a calling.
 I can still remember the attending obstetricians sending my wife home five times in the week before they were born.
 We knew something wrong, but they didn’t want to believe it.

 If your baby showed signs of an injury at birth — like if your baby had seizures, or had special treatment in the NICU like extra oxygen, surgery, or head cooling — help may be available.
 Labor and delivery mistakes are sadly common and the consequences are devastating.
 I’ve helped families recover millions of dollars in settlements for birth-related malpractice, and have retained as experts some of the best obstetricians, neonatologists, placental pathologists, pediatric neurologists, and lifecare planners in the country.
 We are intimately familiar with obstetrics, and what fetal heart rates should indicate a problem, how shoulder dystocia should be managed when a baby gets stuck, when an emergency c-section should be ordered for fetal distress, when cerebral palsy was avoidable, and why babies are referred to head cooling for hypoxic-ischemic encephalopathy or to extracorporeal membrane oxygenation (ECMO) for meconium aspiration.
 The medicine isn’t a challenge to us; it’s what we do every day.